jseppi/planet-homework/README.md

 Returns GeoJSON of clipped features from the `tracts` table of the GeoPackage generated in the data preparation section, for the tile extent specified by the z, x, and y in the request path.

 For requests that are out of bounds of the `tracts` layer, returns an empty GeoJSON FeatureCollection.

+This route relies primarily on [`geopandas`](https://geopandas.org/) for extracting features and clipping them to the bounds of the requested tile.

 #### GET `/`